LoginJoin Bold.org

 This scholarship aims to honor the memory of Andrew Schultze by supporting students who share his passion for the HVAC trade.

-Any mechanically inclined high school student from New York may apply for this scholarship opportunity if they have at least a 2.0 GPA and if they will apply to an HVAC trade school or a college that has an HVAC program.
+Any mechanically inclined high school student, high school graduate, or student currently in an HVAC program in New York may apply for this scholarship opportunity if they have/had at least a 2.0 GPA in high school and if they will apply or are attending trade school or a college that has an HVAC program.

 To apply, tell us about your interest in the HVAC field, what obstacles you have overcome, and what a boss would say about your performance.
 Additionally, upload a recommendation from your teacher.
 A teacher recommendation is required and you may also upload an employer recommendation, though this step is optional.